Protecting User Accounts Policy

 - Maintain the security and compliance of your computing environment.
 These tasks are the responsibility of each business customer or other user as are incidents caused by weaknesses in your practice’s computing environment and processes.

 - Do not use TherapyAppointment from devices that are suspected to be infected or hacked.
 Neither should you access your account from a device that is missing critical software and security updates within the operating system or browser environment.

 - Maintain the security of your account by locking your device when you step away and optionally logging out of TherapyAppointment.

-- Do not use public Wi-Fi when accessing data that may contain PHI or other types of personal information.
+- Do not use public Wi-Fi or other untrusted networks when accessing data that may contain PHI or other types of personal information.
 Use your phone’s hotspot if you must access data in a public place, but avoid this entirely if at all possible.